A-DILEEP/Landingpage/README.md

 Work your magic!
 Test thoroughly (because bugs are like uninvited guests - not cool).

-### Submit a pull request with a clear explanation of your awesomeness. (# h3)
+### Submit a pull request with a clear explanation of your awesomeness.
 ## ⚖️ License:

 This project is licensed under the MIT License (https://opensource.org/license/mit).
-Check the LICENSE file for the details.
+Check the [[LICENCE](https://github.com/A-DILEEP/landingpage/blob/master/LICENSE)] file for the details.